cloudinary/bower-cloudinary/README.md

 The `init()` function is a convenience function that invokes both `fromDocument()` and `fromEnvironment()`.

-Add the following to the header tag:
+For example, add the following to the header tag:
 ```html
 <meta name="cloudinary_cloud_name" content="demo">
 ```